-- Stock options/stock appreciation rights: Accelerated vesting of unvested options or stock appreciation rights. - Performance-based shares: Unless the committee in its discretion determines otherwise, we will make a partial payout at the end of the performance period based on the company's performance in any fiscal years that had been completed at the time of the executive's death. - MIP awards: Payment of a MIP award following conclusion of the fiscal year, determined by applying conclusion of the fiscal year, determined by applying the bonus percentage the executive would have been entitled to based on the company's performance to the executive's actual earnings during the year.
-The MIP awards earned and paid for fiscal 2017 performance, which are reported in the Summary Compensation Table on page 39, are not included in the table below.
+- Stock options/stock appreciation rights: Accelerated vesting of unvested options or stock appreciation rights. - Performance-based shares: Unless the committee in its discretion determines otherwise, we will make a partial payout at the end of the performance period based on the company's performance in any fiscal years that had been completed at the time of the executive's death. - MIP awards: Payment of a MIP award following conclusion of the fiscal year, determined by applying the bonus percentage the executive would have been entitled to based on the company's performance to the executive's actual earnings during the year.
+The MIP awards earned and paid for fiscal 2017 performance, which are reported in the Summary Compensation Table on page 39, are not included in the following table.